Technologicat/mcpyrate/README.md

 # decorator form
 @macro
 ...

+# identifier form
+macro
 ```

+In the first three cases, the macro will receive `...` as input.
+An identifier macro will receive the `Name` AST node itself.

-In each case, the macro will receive `...` as input and will replace the invocation with the expanded content.
+In each case, the expander will replace the invocation with the expanded content.
 Expansion occurs first for outermost nodes, i.e, from outside to inside.

 ### Importing macros